Fermentation: History of the use of fermentation

+The 'father of modern chemistry', Antoine Lavoisier, had viewed fermentation as a simple chemical reaction and rejected the notion that living organisms could be involved.
+By the 19th century, this was seen as vitalism, which was lampooned in an anonymous 1839 publication by Justus von Liebig and Friedrich Wöhler.

 In 1837, Charles Cagniard de la Tour, Theodor Schwann and Friedrich Traugott Kützing independently published papers concluding, as a result of microscopic investigations, that yeast is a living organism that reproduces by budding.
 Schwann boiled grape juice to kill the yeast and found that no fermentation would occur until new yeast was added.
-However, many chemists, including Antoine Lavoisier, continued to view fermentation as a simple chemical reaction and rejected the notion that living organisms could be involved.
-This was seen as a reversion to vitalism and was lampooned in an anonymous publication by Justus von Liebig and Friedrich Wöhler.

 The turning point came when Louis Pasteur (1822–1895), during the 1850s and 1860s, repeated Schwann's experiments and showed fermentation is initiated by living organisms in a series of investigations.
 In 1857, Pasteur showed lactic acid fermentation is caused by living organisms.
 In 1860, he demonstrated how bacteria cause souring in milk, a process formerly thought to be merely a chemical change.
 His work in identifying the role of microorganisms in food spoilage led to the process of pasteurization.

 In 1877, working to improve the French brewing industry, Pasteur published his famous paper on fermentation, "Etudes sur la Bière", which was translated into English in 1879 as "Studies on fermentation".
-He defined fermentation (incorrectly) as "Life without air", yet he correctly showed how specific types of microorganisms cause specific types of fermentations and specific end-products.
+He defined fermentation (incorrectly) as "Life without air".

 Although showing fermentation resulted from the action of living microorganisms was a breakthrough, it did not explain the basic nature of fermentation; nor did it prove it is caused by microorganisms which appear to be always present.
 Many scientists, including Pasteur, had unsuccessfully attempted to extract the fermentation enzyme from yeast.

 Success came in 1897 when the German chemist Eduard Buechner ground up yeast, extracted a juice from them, then found to his amazement this "dead" liquid would ferment a sugar solution, forming carbon dioxide and alcohol much like living yeasts.

 Buechner's results are considered to mark the birth of biochemistry.
 The "unorganized ferments" behaved just like the organized ones.
 From that time on, the term enzyme came to be applied to all ferments.
 It was then understood fermentation is caused by enzymes produced by microorganisms.
 In 1907, Buechner won the Nobel Prize in chemistry for his work.

 Advances in microbiology and fermentation technology have continued steadily up until the present.
 For example, in the 1930s, it was discovered microorganisms could be mutated with physical and chemical treatments to be higher-yielding, faster-growing, tolerant of less oxygen, and able to use a more concentrated medium.
-Strain selection and hybridization developed as well, affecting most modern food fermentations.